Frequently Asked Questions

 - Don’t use ozone air purifiers.
 They emit irritating ozone and don’t remove dust, pollen or most other allergens.

 27- I have young children.
 What can I do to protect them from cleaning chemicals?

 The biggest danger for young children is drinking or eating cleaning products.
 Make sure all your supplies are labeled “poison” or “hazardous” and stored where kids can’t get to them.
 It’s smart to buy products packaged in child-resistant containers and to turn spray nozzles to the “off” position when you’re not using them.
 But don’t depend on the packaging to deter curious kids – lock up all your cleaners.

-To reduce children’s exposure to cleaning chemicals, buy safer products and follow our safer cleaning tips.
+To reduce children’s exposure to cleaning chemicals, buy less hazardous products and follow our healthy cleaning tips.
 Keep young children out of rooms you’re cleaning.
 If they want to help you, ventilate well, have them wear protective gloves and stick to super-safe cleaners like vinegar, baking soda and lemon juice.

 28- I’ve never had an allergic reaction to a cleaning product.
-Does that mean the products I’m using are safe?
+Does that mean the products I’m using are hazardous?

 Maybe not.
 Some common cleaning ingredients are sensitizers, meaning that repeated exposures can eventually trigger an allergy.
 Many chemicals associated with health hazards accumulate in the body over time.
 Some can pass into the womb.
 Read EWG’s report on the chemicals detected in newborns to learn more.

 29- Should I get rid of old cleaners by flushing them down the toilet?